gabors-data-analysis/da-coding-rstats/lecture00-intro/README.md

 # Lecture 00: Introduction to R and RStudio

-This is the starting lecture, that introduces students to R and RStudio (download and install), runs a pre-written script, asks them to knit a pdf/Html document and highlight the importance of version control.
+This is the starting lecture, that introduces students to R and RStudio (download and install), runs a pre-written script, asks them to knit a pdf/Html document, and highlights the importance of version control.

 The aim of this class is not to teach coding, but to make sure that everybody has R and RStudio on their laptop, installs `tidyverse` package, and (tries to) knit an RMarkdown document.
 The main aim of these steps is to reveal possible OS mismatches or other problems with R and RStudio.
 The material and steps are detailed in [`getting_started.md`](https://github.com/gabors-data-analysis/da-coding-rstats/blob/main/lecture00-intro/getting_started.md).